-It can be taken from Figure 16 that 39% of women and 35% of men were in the age group 25-29 and a further 35% (women) and 31% (men) between 30 and 35.
-Amongst older r-w-r-card holders men dominated while there was hardly any gender difference amongst youth.
-The marked increase in r-w-r cards between June 2012 and 2013 (+385, +41%) accrued solely to young and middle-aged men.
+It can be taken from Figure 19 that 39% of women and 35% of men were in the age group 25-29 and a further 35% (women) and 31% (men) between 30 and 35.
+Amongst older R-W-R-card holders men dominated while there was hardly any gender difference amongst youth.
+The marked increase in R-W-R cards between June 2012 and 2013 (+385, + 41%) accrued solely to young and middle-aged men.

-The occupations of r-w-r-card holders are varied: 19% were managers in leading positions, around one third were engineers, 7% were scientists/researchers or artists, some 4% were active in sports.
+The occupations of R-W-R-card holders were varied: 19% were managers in leading positions, around one third were engineers, 7% were scientists/researchers or artists, some 4% were active in sports.
 20% were skilled workers in the industrial sector (particularly in the building occupations), 6% were in services, particularly in tourism (largely cooks) and in commerce.

-The majority of the r-w-r-card holders were concentrated on Vienna (40% of all cards) - just as the average of foreign citizens (40%) - and in contrast to the native population of whom only 18% resided in the capital Vienna.
-(Figure 17) The focus of the r-w-r-cards was on regions with strong managerial and administrative centres, important innovative industrial production sites and research centres.
+The majority of the R-W-R-card holders were concentrated in Vienna (40% of all cards) - just as the average of foreign citizens (40%) - and in contrast to the native population of whom only 18% resided in the capital Vienna.
+(Figure 20) The focus of the R-W-R-cards was on regions with strong managerial and administrative centres, important innovative industrial production sites and research centres.